Waldau Airfield: 1918 - 1945

-During World War I, Waldau Airfield (Kassel-Waldau Airfield) was built in 1918 and primarily a minor airfield used by the German military for training and reconnaissance purposes.
+During World War I, Waldau Airfield (Kassel-Waldau Airfield) was built in 1918 and was primarily a minor airfield used by the German military for training and reconnaissance purposes.
 Aviation in World War I was still in its relatively early stages, and airfields like Waldau were used to support operations with the newly developed military aircraft.
 These early airfields were often smaller, more rudimentary, and focused on biplanes used for observation, communication, and light bombing missions.

 During the interwar years, it had its first building in 1924, the same year it was officially opened.
 As early as 1925, Cassel (Kassel) was part of the route network of Junkers Luftverkehr AG.
-Following its establishment in 1926, Lufthansa also included the Waldau airfield in its scheduled routes, offering international connections to cities like Prague and Amsterdam.
+Following its establishment in 1926, Lufthansa also included Waldau Airfield in its scheduled routes, offering international connections to cities like Prague and Amsterdam.
 At the time, Lufthansa's operations received direct subsidies.

-In the spring of 1926, Gerhard Fieseler, hailing from Eschweiler, arrived at Waldau to work as a flight instructor for Raab-Katzenstein (RaKa).
+In the spring of 1926, World War I flying ace and aerobatic champion Gerhard Fieseler, hailing from Eschweiler, arrived at Waldau to work as a flight instructor for Raab-Katzenstein (RaKa).
 From 1927 onward, he used the airfield as a base for his aerobatic endeavors and later for establishing his aircraft manufacturing company.

-During the spring of 1927, RaKa pioneered the development of glider towing at the Kassel-Waldau airfield.
+During the spring of 1927, RaKa pioneered the development of glider towing at the Kassel-Waldau Airfield.
 This innovation was publicly demonstrated for the first time by Fieseler and Katzenstein during the "Großflugtag" (Grand Flight Day) on April 18, 1927, at Kassel-Waldau.
-The first successful airplane tow of a glider was done at Waldau airfield on 12 March 1927 by World War I flying ace and aerobatic champion Gerhard Fieseler in the tow plane and Gottlob Espenlaub in the glider.
+The first successful airplane tow of a glider was done at Waldau Airfield on 12 March 1927 by Gerhard Fieseler in the tow plane and Gottlob Espenlaub in the glider.

-On September 3, 1930, the LZ 127 Graf Zeppelin visited Kassel, landing here The event drew a crowd of over 100,000 spectators.
+On September 3, 1930, the LZ 127 Graf Zeppelin visited Kassel.
+Its landing here drew a crowd of over 100,000 spectators.

 That same year the airline connection ended, when Waldau had to close as a city airfield because Kassel could no longer afford to pay Lufthansa for its services or the maintenance of the airfield.
 Ownership of the airfield was then transferred to the Lower Hessian Association for Aviation.
 Still, the airfield remained open.
-Gerhard Fieseler set up his aircraft production plants at Kassel from 1930 as Fieseler Flugzeugbau.
-One of them (Werk III, or Plant III) was at Waldau airfield, another one only one mile from the airfield.
+Gerhard Fieseler set up his aircraft production plants at Kassel in 1930 as Fieseler Flugzeugbau.
+One of them (Werk III, or Plant III) was at Waldau Airfield, another one only one mile from the airfield.

 Aircraft Fieseler produced 8 types of Aircraft: